t0mmyt/seisglitch/Docs/source/timer.rst

 The time function allows to convert times both ways between UTC (earth time) and InSight's local mean solar time (LMST).
-Note that InSight landed on Mars on November 26, 2018 (Sol 0, a sol is a Martian day with around 24h 40m).
+Note that InSight landed on Mars on November 26, 2018 (Sol 0).
+A sol is a Martian day with around 24h 40m.

 The time formats should follow:

 * UTC:  2019-05-23T02:23:16
 * LMST: 173M02:58:53 (where 173 is Sol 173 with respect to the InSight landing)

 In the ``config.yml`` you have two options:

 1. `file` - if you want to convert many times you can pass a text file with your times to be converted listed in the first column, or
-2. `convert` - if you just want to convert one time you can pass it with the result immediately printed.
+2. `convert` - if you just want to convert one time you can pass it with the result immediately printed into shell.

-For specifics regarding each option see the config.yml.
 After having entered the `time` options in the ``config.yml``, run the time function from terminal like so:
 ::